-- If a monopoly produces at output Q1, average costs (AC 1) are much lower than if a competitive market had several firms producing at Q2 (AC 2).
-See also: natural monopolies – where the most efficient number of firms is one.
+If a monopoly produces at output Q2, average costs (P2) are much lower than if a competitive market had several firms producing at Q1 (P1).
+This is particularly important for natural monopolies – industries where the most efficient number of firms is one.

 - International competitiveness.
 A domestic firm may have monopoly power in the domestic country but face effective competition in global markets.
-E.g. British Steel.
+E.g. British Steel has a domestic monopoly but faces competition globally.
 With markets increasingly globalised, it may be necessary for a firm to have a domestic monopoly in order to be competitive internationally

 - Monopolies can be successful firms.
 A firm may become a monopoly through being efficient and dynamic.
 A monopoly is thus a sign of success, not inefficiency.
 For example – Google has gained monopoly power through being regarded as the best firm for search engines.
 Apple has a degree of monopoly power through successful innovation and being regarded as the best producer of digital goods.

 - Monopoly regulation.
 One possibility is for a firm to have a monopoly situation, but the government sets up a regulator to prevent the excesses of monopoly power.
 For example, utilities like water and gas are natural monopolies so it makes sense to have one provider.
 The regulator can limit price increases and ensure standards of service are met.
 In theory, this enables the best of both worlds – the monopoly firm can benefit from economies of scale, but the consumer is protected from monopoly prices.